 The area is distinguished by its great biodiversity.
 There are 133 different communities of life found, and their structure is made by over 800 higher plant species.
-It is especially rich with species belonging to the group of medical flora, healing, edible, aromatic and vitaminic plants.
+It is especially rich with species belonging to the group of medical flora, healing, edible, aromatic, and vitaminic plants.
 Different medullary plants are present as well.
-There are also numerous representatives of fauna – mammals, birds, reptiles, amphibians, mollusks, insects and other animal groups at a lower level of development.
+There are also numerous representatives of fauna – mammals, birds, reptiles, amphibians, molluscs, insects, and other animal groups at a lower level of development.

-In the Upper Cave the traces of human presence have been found.
-Tools and weapons from the Stone Age, now exhibited in the National Museum in Sarajevo.
-Bijambare protected landscape area includes also a necropolis of Bosnian medieval tombstones (stecak) „Mramorje“ – these are now listed on UNESCO’s World Heritage List.
+In the Upper Cave, traces of human presence have been found.
+Tools and weapons from the Stone Age, are now exhibited in the National Museum in Sarajevo.
+Bijambare protected landscape area includes also a necropolis of Bosnian medieval tombstones (stećak) „Mramorje“ – these are now listed on UNESCO’s World Heritage List.

 Author: Tarik Dreca